nicdev/git-training/README.md

 And of course the usual Google -> Stack Overflow path.

-#[NOTE TO REVIEWERS: THIS IS WHERE I NEED YOUR INPUT THE MOST]

 ## Part III - How We Do Git

 There are many established workflows when it comes to Git.
 We will be using what's known as the [Feature Branch Workflow](https://www.atlassian.com/git/workflows#!workflow-feature-branch).